Fairblock/docs/docs/welcome/quickstart/stylus_apps.md

 > **If you are looking to learn how to build an app that integrates with Fairblock on a Stylus network, and already have the Decrypter modules and other setup complete, skip further into the [video!](https://www.youtube.com/watch?v=gIzPgSw11uU&t=1178s) Otherwise, keep going anon.**

+> **This tutorial focuses on the deployment of decryption contracts, using Arbitrum Stylus, onto an EVM, specifically Sepolia.
+The decryption contracts allow developers and traditional EVM smart contracts to integrate with Fairblock v1 testnet, thus unlocking the power of a dynamic confidentiality network.**

 <iframe
   width="100%"
   height="315"